balazsbotond/eslinq/README.md

 ***An elegant way of working with iterables***

+> **WARNING:** this is a beta version.
+Feel free to play around with it but don't use it in production.

 *ESLinq* aims to be a complete, robust, thoroughly tested port of [Linq to Objects][linq-to-objects] to ECMAScript 2015 (ES6).